Skip

 Identify the repeated DELF B1 mistakes that cost points even when the learner knows enough French to complete the task.

-• Use delf b1 pitfalls and repair framing to group evidence, mark contrast or convergence, and keep the basis of comparison easy to follow.
+• Use DELF B1 pitfalls and repair framing to group evidence, mark contrast or convergence, and keep the basis of comparison easy to follow.

 • Turn the reading and response tasks in common pitfalls and score-losing mistakes into one short synthesis that ends with a conclusion, not just a list of observations.